 - 1. Create and maintain an environment conducive to academic honesty; - 2.
 Reference his/her own definition of plagiarism and cheating and penalties for committing plagiarism and for cheating or reference the LCCC Academic Honesty Policy in every course syllabus; - 3.
 Uphold the "LCCC Academic Honesty Policy" in his/her own work; - 4.
 Communicate with any student suspected of violating the policy to discuss the concerns, charge and consequences; and, 5.
-Upon deciding to submit a - 5.
-Upon deciding to submit a formal report, inform the appropriate supervisor about the issue, and follow the procedures as outlined under "Consequences."
+Upon deciding to submit a formal report, inform the appropriate supervisor about the issue - formal report, inform the appropriate supervisor about the issue, and follow the procedures as outlined under "Consequences."